Our School Board

 Meetings are open to the public, however, they are not public meetings where everyone has the right to speak.

-Speaking rights can be granted in advance by the Board Chair.
+Speaking rights can be granted in advance by the Board Presiding Member.

 Sometimes parts of Board meetings are closed to the public when the board is discussing confidential matters.